16 Ways Adult Loneliness Is Connected To Childhood Trauma

 2. You have a fear of abandonment.

 Childhood experiences of abandonment, whether physical or emotional, can lead to an intense fear of being left alone as an adult.
-This fear might cause you to either cling too tightly to relationships or avoid them altogether, both of which can result in feelings of loneliness.
+The fear might cause you to either cling too tightly to relationships or avoid them altogether, both of which can result in feelings of loneliness.
 You might find yourself constantly anticipating rejection, which can create a self-fulfilling prophecy.

 3. You struggle with emotional intimacy.